Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 * _MaxRequestThreads_ value is simply recorded in CSRSRV!CsrMaxApiRequestThreads variable, so it should not cause any issues.
 * _ProfileControl_ and _SubSystemType_ seem to be ignored.

-A brief inspection of CsrParseServerCommandLine() shows that the command line arguments are processed one by one with the routine terminating right away should the prosessing step be unsucessful, therefore, we must find the earliest of usucessful operations.
+A brief inspection of CsrParseServerCommandLine() shows that the command line arguments are processed one by one with the routine terminating right away should the prosessing step fail, therefore, we must find the earliest of usucessful operations.
 So why don't we start with the first of the arguments?

 Below is an experpt from _CSRSRV!CsrParseServerCommandLine_ that handles the ObjectDirectory parameter.